Welcome to tuopeek’s Experiment and

 Tuopeek is a collection of interesting items from electronics and physics.
 There are also a number of experiments here which they don't do at school!
 Many of these are amazing but require very high voltages and can be dangerous.

-The pictures on this page, as well as the buttons and drop down menus, are links to exploring the items.
+The pictures on this page, as well as the buttons and drop down menus, are links to exploring the items on this site.
 There is also more general information on the 'about' page.
+Hope you enjoy exploring this site as much as I enjoy putting it together.

 Germicidal UV lamps emit short-wave UV which is harmful to skin and eyes as well as bacteria.
 Note the warning on the tube.
 Click on the picture for more on discharge lamps.